twanvl/ou-tensorflow-tutorial/README.md

-# ou-tensorflow-tutorial
+# Tensorflow tutorial

-Materials for brief tutorial on Machine Learning with tensorflow
+Materials for brief tutorial on Machine Learning with tensorflow.